SCBee/universe/atoms/Coffee Chat with Eric Peng.md

 - He didn't use a cover letter when applying to any of his roles.

 - Focus on the communication of the problem.
 Make sure to prepare well ahead of time.
+- Apply as long as I meet anywhere near the requirements.
 -